Call 311, option 8

 Atmospheric conditions are expected to be favorable for producing high levels of ozone air pollution in the San Antonio area tomorrow.
 The number of Air Quality Alert Days in 2021 is now two (2).
 On Ozone Action Days, young children, the elderly, and those with respiratory problems, such as asthma, emphysema, and bronchitis, are especially vulnerable to the effects of air pollution and should limit outdoor activities.
 If you have asthma or difficulty breathing, please stay indoors.

-To help keep air quality levels healthy, residents and business are encouraged to practice certain pollution-reducing activities such as:
+To help keep the air healthy, residents and business are encouraged to voluntarily practice certain pollution-reducing activities such as: